What is this

 the Dark Ages mailing List kept me sane for the last year and a half,

-even more so when I went into retraining as an online editor (a position
+even more so when I went into retraining as an online editor.

 I have so far playtested quite a few MMORPGS, but I have yet to find